Kauzok/MinerUnearthed/Release/README.md

 - Gouge
 	- Reduced damage from 270% -> 275%

-	*This won't really affect anything at all.*
+	*This won't really affect anything.*

 - To The Stars (Rework)
 	- Now creates 6 explosions below you that deal 300% damage each.
 	- Spacing is always consistent regardless of the height you use it from.
 	- Old version of the skill has been moved to an alt skill.

 	*Making this work more like RoR1.
-More consistent, lower damage potential.*
+More consistent, lower damage potential than the alt.*

-- X (Alt Special)
+- Meteor Shower (Alt Special)
+	- TODO: Icon
-	- Jump into the air, shooting a wide spray of shrapnel downwards for 15x180% damage.
+	- Jump into the air, shooting a spray of shrapnel downwards for 15x160% damage.
+		- Damage increased from 90% -> 160% (overall damage has decreased slightly)
-		- Shotcount was reduced from 30 -> 15 and per-shot damage doubled so that it doesn't lag as much (and also because 30 hits is way higher than even Artificer's Flamethrower).
+		- Shotcount reduced from 30 -> 15 to reduce lag
-		-
+		- Increased shot radius from 0.35 -> 0.5
+		- Increased proc coefficient from 0.5 -> 0.7

 	*Moved this to the alt slot due to being more finnicky to use compared to the reworked To The Stars.*